Windrush Compensation Scheme factsheet - June 2021

 You may be able to claim compensation if you suffered losses because you could not show that you had a right to live in the UK.

-Since April 2019 the Scheme has offered or paid almost £30 million in compensation to members of the Windrush generation.
+Since April 2019 the Scheme has offered or paid more than £32.4 million in compensation to members of the Windrush generation.

-During the month of April, the Home Office paid out over £6.2 million in compensation.
+During the month of May, the Home Office paid out £3.9 million in compensation.

-- In addition, over £9 million has been offered in compensation, awaiting acceptance or pending review.
+- In addition, a further £8 million has been offered in compensation, awaiting acceptance or pending review.

 On 14 December 2020 the Home Office announced an overhaul of the Scheme to ensure that people receive significantly more money, much more quickly.